kavinda-100/NodeJS-Fullstack-Boilerplate/README.md

 ```bash
 npm install -D typescript ts-node nodemon @types/express @types/node
 ```

->[Important]
+> [!IMPORTANT]
-> ts-node is required to run typescript files in node environment and for the nodemon to work with typescript files.
+> ts-node is required to run typescript files in node environment and for the nodemon
+> to work with typescript files.
 > add the `.env` file

 4. Create a `server` directory in the root of the project
-5. Initialize the project with typescript
+5. Initialize the project with typescript `tsconfig.json` file

 ```bash
 npx tsc --init